Diagnosing chaos in a periodically driven Ising model with a ramping field via out-of-time-order correlation saturation: Acknowledgement

 \section{Acknowledgement}

 We would like to acknowledge the support provided by the project ``Study of quantum chaos and multipartite entanglement using quantum circuits'' sponsored by the Science and Engineering Research Board (SERB), Department of Science and Technology (DST), India under the Core Research Grant CRG/2021/007095.
-We also acknowledge the computing resources of 'PARAM Shivay' at the Indian Institute of Technology (BHU), Varanasi supported by the Centre for Development of Advanced Computing (C-DAC), the Ministry of Electronics and Information Technology (MeitY) and Department of Science and Technology (DST).